10 Man Bun Fade Hairstyles to Try in 2022

-Most man bun fade hairstyles just shave down the sides of your head.
-But, if you’ve got super thick hair, there’s no reason you can’t shave part of the top of your hair, too.
+Most man bun fade hairstyles just fade down the sides of your head.
+But if you’ve got super thick hair, there’s no reason you can’t shave part of the top of your hair, too.
 We like how this cut is angled and defined on the sides, which adds a lot of extra interest without you needing to do any work styling.
 Style your man bun with this type of cut as far back on your head as you can.
-It will help to give that super clean cut look for your formal event.
+It will help to give you that super clean-cut look for your formal event.

 2. Loose Messy Man Bun

 Your man bun fade doesn’t need to be perfectly slicked back to be appropriate for formal occasions.
 We like loose messy man buns because they are less serious.
-Just make sure that your hair looks moisturized, not dried out because then the loose style just looks sloppy.
-We recommend washing your hair with the Suave Men 2-in-1 Alpine Fresh Shampoo + Conditioner to make sure your hair is hydrated, clean, and healthy for your formal event.
+Just make sure that your hair looks moisturized, not dried out because then the loose style tends to just look sloppy.
+We recommend washing your hair with Suave Men Thick + Full 2-in-1 Shampoo + Conditioner to make sure your hair is hydrated, clean, and healthy for your formal event.

 3. Extra Sleek Man Bun

 We must admit, for the most formal of occasions, a sleek man bun fade is probably your best bet.
 It lets you keep your relaxed style while still cleaning up your look.
 All you need to do to create a sleek styled man bun is to add in a little pomade.
-We like guys to use the Axe Smooth Look: Shine Pomade when styling their hair for a sleek look.
-Just apply the pomade to the top of your hair and slick back into a man bun.
+We suggest using AXE Smooth Look: Shine Pomade when styling their hair for a sleek look.
+Apply the pomade to the top of your hair and slick back into a man bun.